 Individuals who are resident in Spain for tax purposes who acquire ownership or other rights over any Notes by inheritance, gift or legacy will be subject to the Spanish Inheritance and Gift Tax ("IGT") in accordance with applicable Spanish regional and state rules.
-The applicable tax rates may range currently between 0% and 81.6%, depending on relevant factors, although the final tax varies depending on applicable autonomous region laws
+The effective tax rates may range currently between 0% and 81.6%, depending on relevant factors and applicable autonomous region laws.